 Step 3.
 Click on the Custom tab next to the Auto Correction tab.

 Step 4.
 Take a look at the Vignette module under Custom:

 For this image, I changed the Vignette settings by pulling the slider to the left, but I also brightened the center by pulling the Midpoint slider to the right.
 You will need to play around with the two, as the settings will vary from image to image.
 In some cases, you will need to brighten your midpoint to compensate for the edges of your image, but it does vary from image to image.

 If you feel as though the vignette is too heavy, you can either reduce the opacity of your duplicated layer, or you can select Fade Lens Correction:

-As you can see, the vignette is super-subtle, which is generally what you want.
+As you can see, the this Photoshop vignette is super-subtle, which is generally what you want.
 If you compare the top-right corners of each image, you can really see the vignette in the after example.

 If you are interested in actions that will help you create vignettes in Photoshop, be sure to check out our PURE Color Workflow.